Are you planning a Sydney weekend staycation or a midweek short getaway around the Rocks area?

 With the assistance of your local guide, enjoy unique stories of convicts, settlers, bars and military coups.
 Coincidentally called the “When Rum Ran The Rocks” tour you only need one guess to realise rum tasting will definitely be included on this evening out.

 Starting the tour at beautiful Circular Quay, you’ll discover a whole new side of this iconic area, one that dates back to the days of convicts, settlers, crime and alcohol.
 Winding through the back alleyways of The Rocks, you’ll hear all about some of Sydney’s oldest pubs, the first breweries, amazing convict tales, and the era’s most precious drink… rum!

 Visit picturesque and historic sites of The Rocks on a guided walking tour and hear tales about ordinary people who did extraordinary things and began the compelling story of British Australian settlement.
 Take in the stunning views across Sydney Cove.

 Enjoy A Sunday Morning Yoga Class in the Park

-Located by Circular Quay is the First Fleet Park where Yoga in the Park happens from 09.30 am.
+Located by Circular Quay is the First Fleet Park where Yoga in the Park happens from 09.30 am on Sundays.
 Bookings are not required by numbers are limited.